reethd/Employee-Tracker/README.md

 ## Description

 This app establishes an interactive database for a user to view and update a series of employees, their roles, and departments.
-It uses nodejs for the front end and depends on the inquirer, mysql2, and inquirer packages.
+It uses nodejs for the front end and depends on the inquirer, mysql2, and console.table packages.

 ## Installation